Jeffrey Epstein's former girlfriend, Ghislaine Maxwell, is transferred to a prison camp in Texas

 Since then, administration officials have tried to cast themselves as promoting transparency in the case, including by requesting from courts the unsealing of grand jury transcripts.

-Maxwell was interviewed at a Florida courthouse over two days last week by Deputy Attorney General Todd Blanche.

-The House Oversight Committee has separately said that it wants to speak with Maxwell.
-Her lawyers said this week that she would be open to an interview but only if the panel were to give her immunity from prosecution for anything she said.
+Maxwell, meanwhile, was interviewed at a Florida courthouse over two days last week by Deputy Attorney General Todd Blanche and the House Oversight Committee had also said that it wanted to speak with Maxwell.
+Her lawyers said this week that they would be open to an interview but only if the panel were to ensure immunity from prosecution.

+In a letter Friday to Maxwell’s lawyers, Rep. James Comer, the committee chair, wrote that the committee was willing to delay the deposition until after the resolution of Maxwell's appeal to the Supreme Court.
+That appeal is expected to be resolved in late September.

+Comer wrote that while Maxwell’s testimony was “vital” to the Republican-led investigation into Epstein, the committee would not provide immunity or any questions in advance of her testimony, as was requested by her team.